Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Cursed**: Whenever you deal spell damage, you give yourself and the target grievous wounds.

-**Oblivion**: Your single target spells deals 1d6 additional necrotic damage if the target has grievous wounds.
+**Oblivion**: Your single target damaging spells deals 1d6 additional necrotic damage if the target has grievous wounds.

 _You gain +1 to you spell attacks_